getify/foi-lang/formalization-work/Foi-Specification.md

 - **Refinement** reads the top plus every lower entry compatible with it.

-**Dispatch is not a consumer.** A marker resolves against the value's `__ns` through §3.8.5's candidate-set procedure.
-Where a compiler can determine that `__ns` statically it may resolve the site at compile time, and the top view is what it reads to do so; where it cannot, the site resolves at runtime.
-Neither path is altered by anything in this section, and no view rewrites a `__ns`.
+**Dispatch consumes the top at one step and nowhere else.** A marker resolves against the value's namespace tag (§3.8) through §3.8.5's candidate-set procedure.
+Where a compiler can determine that tag statically it may resolve the site at compile time, and the top view is what it reads to do so; where it cannot, the site resolves at runtime.
+The one step that reads this section's stack is §3.8.5's step 4, which selects among candidates already reachable from the tag when no candidate is most specific, and only when the top is a rank-1 entry.
+No view writes a tag, and no view makes a hook reachable that step 1 did not already collect.

 **Annotation checking falls out of the conflict rule.** An annotated function carries a rank-1 entry above its inferred rank-2 layers, so